pdebelak/peterdebelak.com/help/index.md

 At any time while on the site you can press `?` to get to this page.

-Otherwise, pressing `esc` will cause you to enter "shortcut mode" where the following keyboard shortcuts are available:
+Otherwise, pressing `ctrl+i` will cause you to enter "shortcut mode" where the following keyboard shortcuts are available:

 * press `j` to scroll down